legacysurvey/legacysurvey/pages/dr9/sga.rst

 The ``SGA`` delivers precise coordinates, multiwavelength mosaics, azimuthally averaged optical surface brightness and color profiles, integrated and aperture photometry, model images and photometry, and additional metadata for the full sample.
-The primary sample relies on deep, wide-field :math:`grz` imaging from the `DESI Legacy Imaging Surveys DR9`_ as well as all-sky infrared imaging at :math:`3.4-22` microns from `unWISE`_.
+The primary sample relies on deep, wide-field *grz* imaging from the `DESI Legacy Imaging Surveys DR9`_ as well as all-sky infrared imaging at 3.4-22 microns from `unWISE`_.

 The 2020 version of the atlas, ``SGA-2020``, is primarily selected from the `Hyperleda extragalactic database`_ of *known* large angular-diameter galaxies,